it-dept-cis/Essential-Guide-to-Election-Security/STYLEGUIDE.md

 # Essential Guide to Election Security Style Guide

 The Essential Guide to Election Security&ndash;referred to here as the Guide&ndash;is developed on GitHub and published on [Read The Docs](https://readthedocs.org).
+Each section deals with a specific type of file, but all files within the repository should:

+* Have an encoding of UTF-8.
+* Have line endings of LF (as opposed to CRLF).
+* Have trailing white space removed from the end of lines.
+* End with a blank line.
+* Use spaces instead of tabs (NB: see the file-type specific section for how many spaces should be used for indentations).

 ## ReST Files

 ReStructuredText does allow for some variability in how certain content is rendered.
 To mitigate any consistency issues, please follow the these conventions when developing content for the guide.

+### Indentation

+Unless otherwise necessary for white-space-specific strutural reasons, indentation should be two spaces.

 ### Lists

 #### Unordered lists

 Unordered lists can be generated with hyphens (-), addition sign (+), and asterisks (\*).
 For the Guide, please only use asterisks.
+There should only be a single space between the list character (i.e., asterisk) and the list item content.

 ##### Correct